roxasjearom/WeatherApp/README.md

 # WeatherApp

 A simple app that shows weather information of different locations.
+(The data is being retrieved from https://openweathermap.org/api)

 This app contains three main pages:
 * Splash screen page - shows the logo of the app for a brief period.
 Each build variant has a different splash screen.